Generalized Rate Operator Quantum Jumps via Realization-Dependent Transformations: Control of the realizations

 where $\sigma_+=\ket1\bra0=\sigma_-^\dagger$, and a free Hamiltonian $H\propto\sigma_z$.
 Such dynamics is CP-divisible if and only if all rates are positive, and P-divisible whenever \cite{Filippov-ph-cov, Teittinen2018}

-We now show that, as long as P-divisibility holds, it is always possible to have a positive unraveling using only three states: the initial state $\ket{\psi_{\text{det}}(t)}$, deterministically evolving via \eqref{eq:state-dep-free-evol}, and the eigenstates $\ket0,\ket1$ of $\sigma_z$.
-The possibility of using such a small effective ensemble drastically simplifies the simulations.
+We now show that, as long as P-divisibility holds, it is always possible to have a positive unraveling using only three states: {the eigenstates $\ket0,\ket1$ of $\sigma_z$, and $\ket{\psi_{\text{det}}(t)}$, the initial state deterministically evolved up to time $t$ according to Eq.~\eqref{eq:state-dep-free-evol}.} The possibility of using such a small effective ensemble drastically simplifies the simulations.
 The RO is chosen such that $\ket{\psi_{\text{det}}(t)}$ only jumps to $\ket0,\ket1$ and, after one jump has occurred, only jumps $\ket1\leftrightarrow\ket0$ are present, without any deterministic evolution.
 Thus, the effective ensemble used for the simulations only contains three states.
 The possibility of considering such finite (and small) effective ensemble, significantly enhances the computational efficiency of this method, since one is not required to compute at each time-step the evolution of all states, but only needs to update the probability of occupation of such states.
 This fact is particularly interesting in comparison with the NMQJ method that, expect for some special cases, needs infinitely many states in the effective ensemble.

-If no jumps have occurred, it is possible to have jumps $\ket\psi\mapsto\ket0,\ket1$ by imposing that $\ket0$ is an eigenstate of $R_\psi$.
-This corresponds to a transformation defining the RO of Eq.~\eqref{eq:R_phi} of the form
+If no jumps have occurred, it is possible to have jumps {$\ket{\psi(t)}\mapsto\ket0,\ket1$, with $\ket{\psi(t)}$ deterministically evolved according to Eq.~\eqref{eq:state-dep-free-evol},} by imposing that $\ket0$ is an eigenstate of {$\RO_{\psi(t)}$}.
+This corresponds to a transformation defining the RO of Eq.~\eqref{eq:Phi} of the form